thedataquarry/rustinpieces/python/intro/README.md

 Person: Megan, 28
 0: James is 33 years old
 1: Salima is 31 years old
+[Person: Alice, 24, Person: Charlie, 45]
+Youngest age: 18, oldest age: 65
+Middle age: 41
-Khalil is 50 years old.
-They are estimated to be born in 1974 Rohan is the youngest person at 18 years old
+Rohan is the youngest person at 18 years old
 Josephine is 20 years old.
-Born in leap year?: True Will is 31 years old.
-Born in leap year?: False Adebayo is estimated to be born in 1995
+Born in a leap year?: True Wesley is 31 years old.
+Born in a leap year?: False Persons born after 1995: [('Ibrahim', 26)]
-Ibrahim is estimated to be born in 1998
 ```

 ## Takeaways

-Once you look at the Python code, take a look at the equivalent Rust code in the `rust` directory and hopefully, you'll start appreciating some of the similarities!
+Once you read the Python code, take a look at the equivalent Rust code in the [Rust script](../../rust/intro/src/main.rs) and hopefully, you'll start appreciating some of the similarities!